I did it! I did it! I pinned it and I did it!

 1. Cut strips of fabric 2.5″ wide.
 (My strips were about a yard long and I cut probably 15 or more)

 2. Baste down the center of each strip with your machine set at the longest stitch setting (don’t backstitch!)
 3. Grab one thread from one end of the strip and pull it to gather the fabric.
 4. Pull small sections and feed the ruffle down the strip until the entire strip is ruffled to your satisfaction!
-5. Sew each ruffled section together (backstitch this time!)
-6. Admire your piles of ruffles 7.
+You can make tighter or looser ruffles this way.5.
+Sew each ruffled section together (backstitch this time!)
+6. Admire your piles of ruffles (and trim the loose threads!)7.
 Loop your garland on the tree!

-We used to string popcorn and cranberries as a kid, and while I can look back on that time fondly…this garland was infinitely easier/faster!
+We used to string popcorn and cranberries as a kid, and while I can look back on that time fondly…this DIY Ruffle Garland was infinitely easier/faster!
+In fact, this simple sewing project came together in under an hour start to finish because it’s really just cutting and a straight stitch!

 Do you make any of your own Christmas decor?